Holy-Spirit-Scholar-Bowl/buzzer/docs.md

 ### Steps

 #### Handshake
 When a client connects (assuming the server accepts the connection; it may not if it rejects the origin), the server will initiate communication.
 It sends a `name` command without parameters.
-The client followes with a `name` command containing the nickname (or name; this is what is displayed on the online list), real name (this keeps track of points), and whether they are to become host.
+The client followes with a `name` command containing the nickname (or name; this is what is displayed on the online list), real name (this keeps track of points), and whether they are to become host in the `user` field of the command.
 For reference, the two commands are:
 ```
 {
   "command": "name",